dotnet/docs-maui/docs/fundamentals/app-lifecycle.md

 The `Window`-derived class can then be consumed by overriding the `CreateWindow` method in your `App` class to return a `MyWindow` instance.

 > [!WARNING]
-> A `InvalidOperationException` will be thrown if the `App.MainPage` property is set and the `CreateWindow` method creates a `Window` object using the override that accepts a `Page` argument.
+> An `InvalidOperationException` will be thrown if the `App.MainPage` property is set and the `CreateWindow` method creates a `Window` object using the override that accepts a `Page` argument.

 ## Platform lifecycle events